When Drinking and Gambling Addictions Mix

 One addiction is bad enough.
 When problem gambling and alcohol addiction come together, your (or your loved one) may find that it hard to recognize the source of their problem.
 And, make no mistake about it, there is interaction between drinking and gambling.

 Before we look at some of the specifics of the interaction, it’s helpful to first clarify what is meant by the term problem gambling.
 We’ll then look at alcohol abuse, and finally, the interaction between problem gambling and alcohol abuse.

-The essential features of problem gambling are well documented and include:
+The essential features of problem gambling include:

 - Increasing preoccupation with gambling